Who or what inspired you to become a writer?

 If you weren’t a writer, what other job would like to do?

 I love to do different voices and accents.
 I love guessing where people are from originally.
-I don’t mean just the easy ones like Boston, New York, or Texas.
-I can often hear the subtler differences between say, Fort Wayne and Grand Rapids, or Sydney and Melbourne.
+I don’t mean just the easy ones like Boston, New York, Dallas, Chicago, Detroit, New Orleans, Sydney, or Melbourne.
 I’ve even guessed a person’s parents’ origin, based on certain vowel sounds.
 Maybe I could work at a carnival guessing accents next to the guy guessing weights.
-Actually, I’d love to be like Mel Blanc or Robin Williams.
-You know, do all those amazing cartoon voices.
+Actually, I’d love to be talented like Mel Blanc, Robin Williams, or Tara Strong.
+You know, do all those amazing voices.
 Or Meryl Streep.
 That woman can mimic any accent from anywhere in the world.
 That’s it.
 I’d want to be Meryl Streep.